-If you ever have the chance to travel through China, you will likely experience one or more of its major cuisines.
-There are eight different major cuisines types in China, their unique attributes are formed by a combination of geographical differences, cultural shifts, and availability of produce and resources through out the different regions.
-As a general rule of thumb, rice is main staple food in southern China, as the warmer and wetter south makes it more ideal for its growth.
-On the other hand, dumplings and noodles are more commonly consumed in the drier, colder north.
+If you ever have the chance to travel through China, you will likely experience one or more of its significant cuisines.
+There are eight different major Chinese regional cuisines.
+Forming their unique attributes are by a combination of geographical differences, cultural shifts, and availability of products and resources throughout the various regions.
+As a general rule of thumb, rice is the leading staple food in southern China, as the warmer and wetter south makes it more ideal for its growth.
+On the other hand, the consumption of dumplings and noodles are more common in the drier, colder north.

 Many of these cuisines may be unfamiliar with the Western palate.
-Today, we describe each of the cuisines in detail, so you can see which ones you have already checked off your list, and which ones you still have to try.
+Today, we describe each of the cooking in detail, so you can see which ones you have already checked off your list, and which ones you still want to try.

 Short Summary of Eight Chinese Cuisines